 Well, no it isn’t.
 While the X-protect works well for inshore I wouldn’t class it the same as the Stella or other “SW” reels.
 The Stella has greater waterproofing, it’s ideal for off-shore and works for inshore albeit overkill.

 Looking at the Twin Power XD as a less expensive version of the Stella or Twin Power SW models, take my advice, don’t.
-This is a excellent reel for inshore saltwater targeting small to medium species.
+This is an excellent reel for inshore saltwater targeting small to medium species.
 But when hooking something large it struggles unless you buy the 5000 model.
 Even with this size some anglers who target strippers feel it’s under powered.
-Although this is dependent on personal preference.
+Although this is dependent, on personal preference.

 This is all about fishing experience, by that I mean this is a high-end inshore spinning reel.
 Anglers who appreciate intense cranking power with luxury features will love it.
 It’s great light inshore reel but I imagine it’s not as robust as the either of the SW models.
 All the same, for discerning anglers there is no better option for a light inshore reel.